The Brennisteinsalda Hike in Landmannalaugar – Iceland

 Where to Stay

 The Camping Ground is the most obvious choice if you have a tent.
-At the time of writing (2022), a night is 2,500 ISK per person per night.
-This includes a QR code for a 5 minutes warm shower.
-Also, there is a hut where up to 78 guests can be accommodated in dorm rooms.
+The price seems to change every year but you can expect to pay around 30 USD/EUR.
+Also, there is a hut where up to 78 guests can be accommodated in dorm rooms, which needs to be booked well in advance.
 If you have a camper van, it’s ok to sleep in the parking lot, but you would have to pay to use the hut’s facilities.

 Additional Resources